 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

 Talc processing factory.
-Worker inspecting crushing machinery at a talc processing factory.
-Talc (hydrated magnesium silicate) is a very soft mineral that is the main component of talcum powder.
-After being quarried, the rock is crushed into powder form and is also used in paper, plastics, cosmetics and paints.
+Bulldozer moving talc rocks at a talc processing factory.
+After being quarried, the rock is taken to this processing factory and crushed into powder form.
+It is also used in paper, plastics, cosmetics and paints.
 This factory is on the edge of the talc quarry in Luzenac, France, the largest talc quarry in the world.
 The quarry is at an altitude of 1800 metres in the Ariege region of France.
 Founded in 1905, it produces 400,000 tonnes of talc in a year.

 Model release not available.
 Property release not required.